 Question: Why do I sometimes get little dots in front of my eyes?

-My wife, after consultation with physician(S) finds this a most effective solution for her.
-If she catches the migraine early enough (has the symptoms elucidated above) she takes Excedrin Migraine and lies down.
-Most of the time things get better.
-If they don't get better within 45 minutes to 1 hour she takes Lorcet 10/650.
+My wife, after consultation with her physician(s), finds this a most effective solution for her.
+If she catches the migraine early enough (has the symptoms elucidated above), she takes Excedrin Migraine and lies down.
+Most of the time, things get better.
+If they don't get better within 45 minutes to 1 hour, she takes Lorcet 10/650.
 This is a pill that is a combination of acetaminophen and hydrocodone.
 This is a medication that can be taken ONLY with a doctor's prescription.
-She draws the blinds darkening the room and applies a cold compress to her forehead while remaining still.
+She draws the blinds to darken the room, and applies a cold compress to her forehead while remaining still.

 This almost always does the trick.